bright/new-www/content/blog/a-persistent-fullstack-at-work-and-life-meet-ola.md

 Definitely.
 When you train for swimming, you have two workouts a day.
 The first one before school, the second after.
 So I had to wake up at 5 am.
 Besides, I had other extra activities like flute lessons.
 Thanks to all of that **I learned discipline**.
 Having so much going on during the day didn’t affect my school performance.
 It might sound like bragging, but I was always getting top grades.
 I believe **having less time helped me actually to manage it better**.

 Also, you have to be engaged and persistent to go on like that. **I stay focused on my goals and relentlessly try to reach them**.
-That’s really helpful at my work. **When I have a tech problem, I will work on it till I figure it out.
-It‘s tough to discourage me**.
+That’s really helpful at my work. **When I have a tech problem, I will work on it till I figure it out.** It‘s tough to discourage me.

 <div class="image"><img src="/images/ola_quote_problem.png" alt="Ola's quote" title="Ola's quote"  /> </div>